Firewave17/WebTemplate/README.md

 ### Less
 - Less is an extension for css that makes it much less stupid
-- Downloaf "less-watch-compiler" and type that into the console.
-(Any changes to the less file will be automatically applied to css file.)
+- Downloaf "less-watch-compiler" and type that into the console (any changes to the less file will be automatically applied to css file)
 - Documentation/tutorial: https://lesscss.org